cmse822/project-2-pi-by-mpi-team-6/README.md

     |   3   |   0.00874055              |
     |   4   |   0.00653383              |

     As the number of ranks (processes) goes up, the total runtime drops.
-This makes sense, as the number of darts per process also as the number of ranks increases.
+This makes sense, as the number of darts per process decreases as the number of ranks increases.
 This means less dart board scoring or iterations needed per process, or an overall reduction in cpu time.

 3. Now, divide the number of "rounds" up amongst the number of ranks using the appropriate MPI routines to decide how to distribute the work.
 Again, run the program on 1 to 4 ranks.
 How does the runtime vary now?